elephaint/pgbm/README.md

 which will give us the point forecast and probabilistic forecast:
 ![Boston Housing probabilistic forecast](/examples/example1_figure.png)

-### Hyperparameters ###
+### Support ###
-See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder for an overview of the hyperparameters of PGBM.
+See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) for an overview of hyperparameters and a function reference.
+Questions, remarks, found errors: [email the author](mailto:o.r.sprangers@uva.nl)

-### Experiments ###
-The experiments from our paper can be replicated by running the scripts in the [experiments](https://github.com/elephaint/pgbm/tree/main/experiments) folder.
-Datasets are downloaded when needed in the experiments except for higgs and m5, which should be pre-downloaded and saved to the [datasets](https://github.com/elephaint/pgbm/tree/main/datasets) folder (Higgs) and datasets/m5 (m5).

 ### Reference ###
 [Olivier Sprangers](mailto:o.r.sprangers@uva.nl), Sebastian Schelter, Maarten de Rijke.
 [Probabilistic Gradient Boosting Machines for Large-Scale Probabilistic Regression](https://linktopaper).
 Accepted for publication at [SIGKDD '21](https://www.kdd.org/kdd2021/).

+The experiments from our paper can be replicated by running the scripts in the [experiments](https://github.com/elephaint/pgbm/tree/main/experiments) folder.
+Datasets are downloaded when needed in the experiments except for higgs and m5, which should be pre-downloaded and saved to the [datasets](https://github.com/elephaint/pgbm/tree/main/datasets) folder (Higgs) and datasets/m5 (m5).

 ### License ###
 This project is licensed under the terms of the [Apache 2.0 license](https://github.com/elephaint/pgbm/blob/main/LICENSE).

 ### Acknowledgements ###
-This project was developed by Airlab Amsterdam.
+This project was developed by [Airlab Amsterdam](https://icai.ai/airlab/).

 ### ToDo ###
 We intend to have the package as lightweight as possible.